chriso23/firebase-database-web-sdk/README.md

       This command installs the globally available `firebase` command.
 To update to the latest version of the Firebase CLI, re-run the same `npm install` command.

-  3. Sign in to Firebase using your Google Account by running the following command:

-      ```bash
-      $ firebase login
-      ```

-      This command connects your local machine to Firebase and grants you access to your Firebase projects.

-  4. To test that authentication worked (and to list all of your Firebase projects), run the following command:

-      ```bash
-      $ firebase list
-     ```

-The displayed list should be the same as the Firebase projects listed in the Firebase console.

 Setup
 -----
 #### Get the sample code of the web app